-- S. 5030 (116th): UNITE for our Oceans Act of 2020
+- S. 646: Hydrogen for Industry Act of 2023

-- S. 4928 (116th): Educating for Democracy Act of 2020
+- S. 648: Hydrogen for Trucks Act of 2023

-We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events, and running for higher office.
+We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|